A1Liu/dumboss/README.md

 7. Switch to C++ because honestly some light template use would probably help with correctness.
 Or use macros?
 Hmmm?
 Macros?
 Interesting.
 8. Maybe don't map all of phyiscal memory lmao
-9. No file-system.
-Just a k-v store, 128-bit key that maps to a set of blocks on the disk.
+9. Just do Ext but without directories and filenames.
+Programs ask for inodes.
-10. Permissions are based on programs, not users.
+10. Permissions are based (at least partly) on programs.
 11. Maybe never support dylibs.
+12. Allocator is global source of truth for what memory exists

 ## Scrapped Ideas
 1. Integer divide-by-zero always results in a zero.
 (THIS IS NOT POSSIBLE ON X64 FEELSBADMAN)